+balanced curriculum.
 Location Priority Strategy/Action Lead Date to be completed 1.Main entrance Difficulties at times accessing mobility transport easily due to cars parked in the way Staff training re parking onsite to ensure no double parking PB This no longer appears to be an issue but we will keep it under review as staff changes may lead to reoccurrence.
 2. Food Technology Room Independent access to ovens not possible due to doors being heavy and opening outwards Specialist teacher always supporting.
 Continue to monitor with feedback from the teaching team.
 PB/HS/DD Ongoing 3.
 Middle corridor (Humanities & MFL) Delays in automatic lights coming on in the main corridors causes difficulties for those with a visual impairment.
-Although the florescent tubes have been replaced and this has improved, a recent audit by the Visual Impaired team in Harrow identified this as still being too slow.
-PB to investigate the system to see if the timing can be reduced or sensors moved.
-PB Feb 2022 4.
-Main lobby Independent access not possible due to heavy fire doors not having open/close facility linked to fire alarm on 2 doors next to main reception These doors are on a mag lock in order to maintain security and safeguard students from intruders.
-Students now only use the student doors at the main entrance which are accessible to all.
-PB Completed 6.
-Minibus Current minibus due to be replaced.
-Needs of students to be A new minibus has been leased which has much improved PB/KR Complete considered to ensure they are able to access enrichment activities including school trips. accessibility for wheelchair users.
-Staff trained to use the minibus have been trained to support students accessing it.
-7. Access to the environment Ensure there is adequate adapted access to the environment and that it is maintained.
+Replacing much of these with LED lighting has improved the situation.
+However, there is currently a project taking place in the school to replace all internal lighting in the main building and this particular issue has been made known to the contractors so that they can ensure it is improved with the installation of the new system.
+PB September 2024 7.
+Access to the environment Ensure there is adequate adapted access to the environment and that it is maintained.
 The school added adapted access to the site at various points of building improvements in recent years.
-The Site Team monitor these to ensure they are maintained, e.g. yellow lines on the edge of external steps to aid the visually impaired, regular maintenance of the lifts and clearing of leaves which may have gathered around external ramps.
-The school will investigate getting more permanent visible strips for the edge of steps as the paint can wear away quite quickly.
-PB Dec 2021 8.
-Access via external door to 6 th Form and those in the Drama Corridor Independent access not possible due to heavy doors not having open/close facility Advice to be sought on options available to the school and costs involved.
-Students suggest for there to be a button at waist height which can be pressed to automatically open these doors.
-Quotes for adding automatic door opening systems to these doors were obtained.
+The Site Team monitor these to ensure they are maintained, e.g. yellow lines on the edge of external steps to aid PB September 2024 the visually impaired, regular maintenance of the lifts and clearing of leaves which may have gathered around external rampsThe school is in the process of installing more permanent visible strips for the edge of steps as the paint can wear away quite quickly.
+This has been completed in some areas.
+8. Access via external door to 6 th Form and those in the Drama Corridor Independent access not possible due to heavy doors not having open/close facility Quotes for adding automatic door opening systems to these doors were obtained.
 The overall cost was not within budget and will need to be reviewed in the next financial year.
-PB March 2022
+There are currently no students or staff which are wheelchair users, other than one which is supported by an adult at all times.
+PB Ongoing 9.
+Bridges Road Entrance Students sometimes find it hard to come on site as cars have parked in front of the path leading to the gate outside the school when dropping off their daughters.
+Communication to be sent to parents reminding them again that this entrance is for those arriving on foot or by public transport.
+SLG on duty to be made aware that this has been raised as a concern and to monitor PB/SLG Ongoing 10.
+Route to Clamp Hill from the school buildings There is an increased hazard to students with physical impairments at the start and end of the day from cars arriving or leaving site.
+Students are to use the route which runs alongside the sports hall to go via the main building and the clamp hill exit rather than the access road which runs alongside Woody's.
+Notices to be put up at strategic points to direct PB/SLG Nov 2022 (Students still require reminders about this from those on duty)